 Some might even think it worked when they see the mysterious blurred image we snapped while eating the blood bar.
 I’m afraid it’s much more likely due to our beat-up old digital camera and Travis’s shaky selflie skills, but if you’re a believer, you just go right on believing.

 I do actually believe in ghosts and spirits – things that go bump in the night and can’t be explained.
 Maybe it just makes life a little more exciting and none of it’s true, but what’s life without a little mystery?

 Perhaps we should have pitched our tent directly in the circle.
 Maybe the creepy sign scared the ghosts away.
 Or maybe they were scared away by the smell of cow’s blood from our hematogen bars.

-Who knows.
-It doesn’t matter.
 Even though our night in the Hoia Baciu was less scary than driving in Romania, it still tops our list of fun and memorable experiences to have in Europe.

 Like this content?
 Take a minute to PIN it!